Pediatric Cholecystitis Workup

 Ultrasonography has proved its usefulness in depicting gallstones, does not rely on contrast, and, therefore, may be safer.

-Magnetic resonance imaging (MRI) and computed tomography (CT) scanning can be used in the diagnosis of cholecystitis, especially in cases in which ultrasonography is not helpful.
+Magnetic resonance cholangiopancreatography (MRCP) scanning can be used in the diagnosis of cholecystitis, especially in cases in which ultrasonography is not helpful.

 Ultrasonographic results may be compromised by ileus, surgical incisions, and coexisting diseases, especially those in patients who are critically ill.
-MRI and CT may be more sensitive than ultrasonography in detecting inflammation within and around the gallbladder.
-In addition, the presence of other sources of abdominal sepsis are more easily discovered and treated by means of MRI and CT scanning.
+MRCP may be more sensitive than ultrasonography in detecting inflammation within and around the gallbladder, as well as within the biliary tree.
+Although frequently used in the past, CT scanning is not generally recommended in pediatric patients because of the associated extensive radiation exposure.

 Endoscopic Retrograde Cholangiopancreatography

 If the patient displays signs and symptoms of choledocholithiasis, endoscopic retrograde cholangiopancreatography (ERCP) may be used preoperatively for exploration of the common bile duct.
-This procedure is diagnostic and therapeutic, because it may be used for stent placement, basket retrieval, or papillotomy to allow passage of gallstones; however, available choledochoscopes may be too large for small patients.
+This procedure generally follows identification of common duct stones, either by ultrasound or by MRCP scanning.
+ERCP is both diagnostic and therapeutic, because it may be used for stent placement, basket retrieval, or papillotomy to allow passage of gallstones; however, available choledochoscopes may be too large for small patients.

 Choledocholithiasis complicates the picture of cholecystitis and usually requires adjunctive procedures to cholecystectomy.
 If obstruction of the common bile duct is suspected preoperatively, perform ERCP before surgery with papillotomy, stent placement, or basket retrieval.